Jayavathsan/Jayavathsan/README.md

 - I am a google certified TensorFlow Developer

 - From November 2022 I have been exploring and learning a lot in the field of Machine Learning.
-- I have worked on 100+ personal projects in Regression, Classification, Computer Vision, Natural Language Processing and Large Language Models
+- I have worked on 100+ personal projects in Regression, Classification, Computer Vision, Natural Language Processing and Large Language Models as part of my learning process
 - I have learned and experimented on successful open source models using open source and custom datasets.
 - I have implemented various algorithms on Supervised and Un-supervised learning.
 - I can build, train, evaluate and deploy models with ease.